 But just having a gasoline card doesn’t mean that you’re saving as much money as possible on gas.
-Here are seven tips for using your gas credit cards wisely.
+Here are some tips for using your gas credit cards wisely.

 “As long as you’re paying off your balance in full every month, a good rewards gas card is found money,” says Joe Ridout, spokesman for consumer advocacy group Consumer Action in San Francisco.